 - Pray because communication is essential.
 Really pour your heart out, being open and honest with the Lord.
 Just talk to Him as you would a dear friend.
-Thank Him for the blessings you have received, and explain any hardships you are going through.
+Thank Him for your blessings, and explain any hardships you are going through.

-- Remember that God may not grant your wishes, not because of your circumstances but because He knows what’s best.
-He doesn’t always give us what we want, but He always knows what is best for us.
-Our plan doesn’t always jive with His.
+- Remember that God knows what’s best.
+He doesn’t always give us what we want, but He always knows what is right for us – even if we don’t understand His response.

 - Go to any church services and/or Bible studies that you can.
-Being around Christians can help you grow in your faith.
+Being around other Christians will help grow your faith.

 - Try to become friends with other Christians, people with the same morals, people you can turn to when times are hard, and those who can pray for and with you.

-- Memorize Bible verses because God can speak to you when you don’t have your Bible by your side.
+- Memorize Bible verses so that God can speak to you when you don’t have your Bible by your side.

 - Study the Bible.
-Immerse yourself in the scriptures.
+Immerse yourself in the Word.

 - Journal your thoughts and prayers.
 Get creative!

-Remember that you don’t want to judge your inmate based on his or her beliefs, but you can give them the Good News and help them receive Christ.
+Remember that you don’t want to judge your inmate based on their beliefs, but you can give them the Good News and help them receive Christ.